yactouat/pips_resources_blog-posts/README.md

 ## what is this ?

-the automation behind my personal blogging service, this works as follows:
+the automation behind my PIPS (Portable Integrated Personal System) blogging service, this is from here that I persist blog posts in the cloud, this works as follows:

 - I get all my blog posts from a GCP storage bucket with `npm run get-blog`, this populates the `./blog` folder
-- I write markdown blog posts in either `./blog/draft-posts` or `./blog/published-posts` folders
+- I write markdown blog posts in either `./blog/draft` or `./blog/published` folders
 - I can run `npm run update-blog` to
-  - read and create/update the blog posts Markdown files in a dedicated private GCP storage bucket
+  - read and create/update the blog posts Markdown files back in their bucket
-  - persist the blog posts associated images in a dedicated private GCP storage bucket
+  - persist the blog posts associated images in another GCP storage bucket
-  - trigger a Pub/Sub notification that will broadcast a blog updated event accross my PIPS system
+  - trigger a Pub/Sub notification that will broadcast a blog updated event across my PIPS system for services that may use my blog posts

 I use `gray-matter` to give metadata to my blog posts, this is how a blog post should be formatted =>